0100101101011010/food/foodventures/_posts/2019-06-16-sushi-and-carbs.md

 A simple salami pizza today for Kevin's dinner.
 I defrosted a ball of the dough [I made a couple weeks ago](/food/foodventures/short-week/).
 Then I rolled it out and baked the crust by itself for about ten minutes (until the edges were *just* beginning to deepen in colour), before spreading on a layer of tomato sauce and bbq sauce and topping it with mozzarella and sliced salami.
 It smelled *so amazing* pulling it out of the oven, I couldn't help trying a slice, and guys, this is my favourite homemade pizza so far.
 Something about that salami and the sweet undertone of the bbq sauce... mmm.

+The bf didn't seem as impressed as I was, commenting that the dough could be less thick and I should add a few varieties of meat toppings next time instead of just the one.
+He also pointed out that the salami slices were too large and unwieldy to chew conveniently, so next time I think I'll slice them into halves.

 ## Sunday: Pizza

 ![pizza dough](/food/foodventures/images/pizza-dough-1.jpg){:width="40%"}{: .image-right}